swapnil1023/outline/project.md

 ## Bring it On!
 - Try to figure out the document structure of each collection.
 - Create all the custome CRUD fuctions that you think you'll be needing in the `firestore_service.dart` file.
-- Check the security rules of your firebase project.
+- Check the security rules of your firestore project.

 ## Expected outcome:
 -  You should have the project setup complete along with the firebase project connected to it.